 Figure 6.10.1.1-1 illustrates the high-level procedure of the LMS subscription for the energy related information analysis.

 The LMS may subscribe to the ADAES for the analysis of energy related information.
+And ADAES needs to support the new energy related information (i.e. energy consumption information) analytics.

+Pre-condition:

+- The A-ADRF may have stored the historical energy consumption analytics for the corresponding VAL UEs or VAL service.

 Figure 6.10.1.1-1: Procedure of LMS subscription for the energy related information analysis